 EIFL has been engaged in copyright work in Myanmar since 2013.
-We supported libraries as the new copyright law, adopted in 2019, was being developed and we provided recommendations to enable libraries to properly support students and researchers in Myanmar.
+We supported libraries as the new copyright law was being developed, and we provided recommendations to enable libraries to properly support students and researchers in Myanmar.
 The Copyright Law (The Pyidaungsu Hluttaw Law No.15, 2019) was adopted in 2019.
 The new law supports important activities such as online education, document delivery and digital preservation by libraries and archives.
 [Update: the law entered into force on 31 October 2023.
 Source: European Commission IP Helpdesk.
 Read the new law here.
 Source: WIPOLex].

 During two visits to Myanmar in 2015, EIFL held discussions with the local library community, gave presentations on copyright to librarians and law students at Yangon University, and met with policy-makers.
 We provided advice to the Myanmar Library Association (MLA) Legal Affairs Committee on the copyright law reforms needed to support effective library services in Myanmar.

 Myanmar has been undergoing rapid political, social and economic development.
 In March 2016, the first civilian government took office following elections, heralding an era of legislative and administrative change after more 50 years of political isolation.

 The WIPO Study on Copyright Limitations and Exceptions for Libraries and Archives (2015) found that while there were no specific library exceptions in the 1914 copyright law, two important provisions provided a good starting point for the new law under development.
 First, ‘fair dealing’ with any work for private study, research, criticism, review or newspaper summary was permitted.
 Second, copying was allowed for certain educational purposes e.g. use in schools, and making copies of short passages from published literary works for use in collections (that might be called course packs today).